roberttkahelin8/thingamajigs2/README.md

 If your unsure how you can use the code, just ask about it.

 What happened to the features?
-A lot of old features were redone again, and some, have completely been removed.
-They may come back later if plausible.
+A lot of old features were redone again.
 Others are coming back in future addons.

 Planned Addons: